jamescherti/elispcomp/README.md

 The `elispcomp` command-line tool can also be used in conjunction with other tools like `parallel` to speed up the compilation process.

+### How does the author utilize elispcomp?

+The author utilizes the `elispcomp` tool to compile multiple Emacs Lisp files across various machines and Emacs versions.
+With a diverse range of machines and Emacs versions in his workflow, `elispcomp` ensures consistent compilation results and compatibility.

+Additionally, the author employs the `parallel` command-line tool to enhance the efficiency of the byte-compilation process.
+This tool allows the distribution of the compilation workload across multiple processors, significantly accelerating the process.

 ## License

 Copyright (c) 2024 [James Cherti](https://www.jamescherti.com)